 Superfan: The Nav Bathia Story

 A unique and uplifting documentary focusing on the life of the Toronto Raptors biggest fan, Nav Bhatia and the massive impact he has had on the city’s basketball community.
-The film charts his journey to Canada as a low income immigrant worker from India and how his relentless passion for life not only built his career, but as he came into contact with basketball for the first time, quickly expanded into supporting a struggling team.
+The film charts his journey to Canada as a low-income immigrant worker from India and how his relentless passion for life not only built his career, but as he came into contact with basketball for the first time, quickly expanded into supporting a struggling team.
 Bhatia not only inspired the players, but inspired generations to get into the sport and has brought together the city’s Black and South Asian communities.
 This is a film that is bound to leave everyone who sees it with a smile on their face and in their hearts.
+More information online.

 The Rapist + Aparna Sen in conversation

 Aparna Sen’s Busan premiered drama tells of a rape survivor and the struggles she goes through to reconcile her life and future.
 Aparna Sen’s powerful drama world premiered at Busan, South Korea.
 Naina (Konkona Sen Sharma), a professor in criminal psychology, is married to academic Aftab (Arjun Rampal).
 Their lives change one night when Naina is raped and her friend killed.
 She testifies and the rapist is sentenced.
 Naina deals with her trauma when she finds out she is pregnant.